Kansas lawmakers advance a plan that lets an outside group raise their pay

 Kansas lawmakers appear on path to grant themselves their first base pay hike in decades.

-The Kansas House on Thursday approved a bill that would create an independent bipartisan commission to study and set wage rates for lawmakers.
+The Kansas House approved a bill that would create an independent bipartisan commission to study and set wage rates for lawmakers.
 It would also be able to recommend retirement benefit changes.

 The lawmakers passed the bill with a 96-26 vote.
 It now heads to the Senate.